Danielhk832/web-sprint-challenge-advanced-react/README.md

    how state is defined and changed.

 2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+What about a componentWillUpdate? component will mount is called immediately before mounting, and componentwillupdate is called before render
 3. Define stateful logic.
+   any code that uses state

 4. What are the three step of creating a successful test?
 What is done in each phase?
+   Arrange: renders elemetns to vDOM
+   Act: queries the DOM
+   Assert: test whether queries are actually rendered to DOM